-We have audited the accompanying Statement of Fiduciary Net Position of the City of Fresno Employees Retirement System (the System), a pension trust fund of the City of Fresno, California, as of June 30, 2023 and 2022, the Statement of Changes in Fiduciary Net Position for the fiscal years then ended, and the related notes to the basic financial statements, which collectively comprise the System's basic financial statements as listed in the table of contents.
+We have audited the accompanying Statement of Fiduciary Net Position of the City of Fresno Employees Retirement System (the System), a pension trust fund of the City of Fresno, California, as of June 30, 2024 and 2023, the Statement of Changes in Fiduciary Net Position for the fiscal years then ended, and the related notes to the basic financial statements, which collectively comprise the System's basic financial statements as listed in the table of contents.

-In our opinion, the basic financial statements referred to above present fairly, in all material respects, the respective Fiduciary Net Position of the System as of June 30, 2023 and 2022, and the Changes in Fiduciary Net Position for the fiscal years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the basic financial statements referred to above present fairly, in all material respects, the respective Fiduciary Net Position of the System as of June 30, 2024 and 2023, and the changes in fiduciary net position for the fiscal years then ended in accordance with accounting principles generally accepted in the United States of America.

-Basis for Opinion
+Basis for Opinions

 We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are required to be independent of the System and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
+We are required to be independent of the System and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audits.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.